 In celebration of our exciting milestone – the 10th Executive of the Year Awards – we’ve added some new categories inspired by the triumphs of the industry.

-From entrepreneurs to global pioneers, explore some of our most inspiring new categories that we’ll be celebrating at our annual awards ceremony in November.
+From entrepreneurs to global pioneers, explore some of our most inspiring new categories that we’ll be celebrating at our annual awards ceremony on 15 December, 2021.

 CEO of the Year